Kelis discography

 In late 2007, Jive dropped Kelis, and she signed to Interscope Records and will.i.am Music Group in 2009.
 She released her fifth studio album, Flesh Tone, in May 2010.
 The album saw Kelis departing from her previous R&B sound, and adapting a new dance sound.
 The album was preceded by the lead single, "Acapella", and spawned three singles that achieved moderate success in the charts; "4th of July (Fireworks)", "Scream" and "Brave".
-In 2011, Kelis began work on the follow up to Flesh Tone, however, she left Interscope and signed to Federal Prism, before officially signing to the British independent label Ninja Tune for the release of Food.
+In 2011, Kelis began work on the follow-up to Flesh Tone, however, she left Interscope and signed to Federal Prism, before officially signing to the British independent label Ninja Tune for the release of Food.
 The album was released on April 18, 2014, and is an R&B and soul album with a diverse musical style that incorporates funk, Afrobeat, Memphis soul, R&B and neo-soul.
 Its songs feature crackling horns, brass, earthy guitars, simmering electronics and vocals from Kelis that were noted as being breathy, smoky and sultry.
-The album was viewed as a return to Kelis' previous music prior to Flesh Tone, and was described by her as "a kind of unspoken lovefest".
+The album was viewed as a return to Kelis's previous music prior to Flesh Tone, and was described by her as "a kind of unspoken lovefest".
+In September 2023, Kelis released "Milkshake 20" (Alex Wann Remix); Kelis resung the lyrics and co-produced the single.